 In Chattanooga, we visited Rock City Gardens and Ruby Falls.
 Rock City is a large walk-through garden between cliffs that have been open to the public since 1932.
-Amazing rock formations, lovely flowers, trees, and shrubs, as well as spectacular views, make Rock City a beautiful place to visit.
+Fantastic rock formations, lovely flowers, trees, shrubs, and spectacular views make Rock City a beautiful place to visit.
 It seems to be a popular family attraction.
-We met lots of families with children of different ages, and all of them seemed to have fun, and so did we.
+We met many families with children of different ages, and all of them seemed to have fun, and so did we.

 At the Enchanted Trail, we passed Mushroom Rock and the 1000-ton balanced rock, and we hiked through tunnels and narrow crevices like Needle’s Eye.
-In and around these natural wonders are over 400 varieties of evergreen and deciduous trees, shrubs, and wildflowers.
+Over 400 varieties of evergreen and deciduous trees, shrubs, and wildflowers are in and around these natural wonders.
 From Lover’s Leap, there is a Seven States Flag Court, and there is a beautiful view of Alabama, Georgia, Kentucky, North Carolina, South Carolina, Virginia, and Tennessee.
 We also checked out this famous view from the top of Lookout Mountain.

-Another very interesting attraction was Fat Man’s Squeeze.
-At first, it looks like it is impossible to go through this path between two stones.
+Another exciting attraction was Fat Man’s Squeeze.
+At first, it seems impossible to go through this path between two stones.
 But it is possible, no matter how fat you are.

 We also went inside Lookout Mountain, where the natural phenomena of Ruby Falls can be seen.
-From the Governs Castle, the elevator took our group down into the mountain.
-We were led along the cave path by the guide, who pointed out many geological wonders.
+The elevator took our group down into the mountain from the Governs Castle.
+The guide led us along the cave path and pointed out many geological wonders.
 At the end of the cave path, there was a voice of thundering water, and then the light was put on, and we saw breathtaking Ruby Falls.
 The majestic 145-foot Ruby Falls is the largest underground waterfall open to the public in the United States.
 The tour took about one hour.

-When visiting more than one attraction here, it is worth buying combo tickets.
-For example, Rock City and Ruby Falls together cost $24, while buying them separately costs $13.
+Visiting more than one attraction here is worth buying combo tickets.
+For example, Rock City and Ruby Falls cost $24, while buying them separately costs $13.